← Docs

 }

-Step 2 — user approves on the reviewUrl
+Step 2 — user approves inline in the IDE

 Strict approval gate.
 Refuses with { reason: "requires_approval", reviewUrl } if status is anything but "approved".